If you have insights on web design, Webflow, and/or content, we want your words.

 You must have the right to use any image you include, and each should include a caption.
 Just make sure every image you include actually supports your point(s), and isn't just there for decoration.

 Awesome!
-Just fill out this form and include a link to your draft or outline in a Google Doc.
+Just fill out this form and include a link to your draft in a Google Doc.
 Don’t forget to change the permissions, please!